Dataflow-kz/.github/profile/README.md

 ![Static Badge](https://img.shields.io/badge/Powered%20by-Dataflow-lime?style=for-the-badge)
 [![YouTube Channel](https://img.shields.io/badge/YouTube-Channel-red?style=for-the-badge&logo=youtube)](https://www.youtube.com/channel/UC67nxi7_QEAKISezy9uZqQw)

-> *DS/ML = Data Science & Machine Learning &nbsp; | &nbsp; AI = Artificial Intelligence*
+> *DS/ML = Data Science & Machine Learning &nbsp; | &nbsp; AI = Artificial Intelligence | &nbsp; PM = Product Management*

 ## About Us

-We are a dynamic and developing team in the field of DS/ML from Kazakhstan.
-We are developing AI solutions that automate business processes and enhance the efficiency of companies.
+We are a dynamic and developing team [Arman & Tolegen] in the field of DS/ML from Kazakhstan participating in hackathons & case championships.

 ## Mission

-- **Making Machine Learning Look easy ~ Making AI Accessible to everyone**
+- **Winning more hackathons and case championships 🏆**

 ## Key Focus Areas

-- **Local Large Language Models (LLMs):**
-  Developing applications for a wide range of users with minimal hardware requirements.

-- **Computer Vision (YOLO | Tensorflow | PyTorch):**
-  Creating smart home applications using AI.

-- **Dataflow Education:**
+- **Product Development:**
-  Providing an education platform for learning AI tools from scratch.
+  Developing and launching our own products in the field of DS/ML & AI [Product Hunt].

 - **Dataflow Research:**
-  Publishing research projects, articles, and videos in the field of Data Science and Machine Learning.
+  Publishing research projects, articles, and videos in the field of DS/ML & AI.

 - **DS/ML Competitions | Challenges:**
-  Participating in global competitions by Meta, Amazon, Google, and Microsoft, as well as case championships, datathons, and hackathons in Data Science and AI.
+  Participating in global competitions by Meta, Amazon, Google, and Microsoft, as well as case championships, datathons, and hackathons in DS/ML & AI.

 ## Supported by